Frequently Asked Questions

-The food at most camps is very good with an international style.
+You will not go hungry on safari.
+The food is excellent with an international style.
 Breakfasts include cereals, fruit, fresh bread, eggs, juice, etc. Lunches and dinners may include soups, salads, vegetables, meats, and fish.
 Most camps can accommodate any dietary needs, including gluten-free, vegetarian, and vegan.

 HOW CLOSE DO THE ANIMALS GET?

 The animals you see will be wild.
-When on a game drive, the animals may approach our vehicle.
+When on a game drive, they may approach our vehicle.
 Listen to your guide and follow their instructions and you will have an amazing wildlife experience.
-Many of our camps are not fenced in.
-Wild animals will wander through at night.
-Don’t go outside of the tent without a guide (they stand guard over the camp 24/7, so they are always ready to help you with wherever you want to go or whatever you might need).
-Listen to what they say.
-You are 100 percent safe as long as you follow their directions and don’t wander off through camp or the bush alone.
+Many of our camps are not fenced in and wild animals will wander through at night.
+Don’t go outside of the tent without a guide (they stand guard over the camp 24/7, so they are always ready to help).
+Follow their instructions and you will be safe and don’t wander off through camp or the bush alone.
 (Seriously, don’t wander off through the bush.
 In Africa, you taste especially good.)

 WHAT IS YOUR TYPICAL GROUP SIZE?

 For our private safaris, you determine the size of your group.
 Generally, those range between four and twelve guests.
 For our small group safaris we limit the number of guests to six to eight in two vehicles.
 For our group photo safaris, the number of guests is limited to three per vehicle so that each guest has a row to themselves for their equipment and to spread out.